-Don’t be afraid to ask your congressperson for help.
+Don’t be afraid to ask your Congressperson for help with Social Security issues.
 They can help you!
 But you gotta know how to ask, and you got know what to ask, and you gotta know who to ask.

 Here’s what your congressperson can do for you